-The next lines describe in details the steps for the installation of Visual Studio (version Community 2017).
+The next lines describe in detail the steps for the installation of Visual Studio (version Community 2017).
 After we download the installation file and start it, the following screen appears:

 Press the [Continue] button and you will see the screen bellow:

 A screen with the installation panel of Visual Studio is being loaded.

 Put a check mark on [Universal Windows Platform development], [.NET desktop development] and [ASP.NET and web development], then press the [Install] button.
 Basically, this is everything.The installation of Visual Studio begins, and a screen like the one bellow will appear:After Visual Studio is installed, an informative screen will appear.
 Press the [Launch] button to start it.Upon starting VS a screen appears like the one bellow.
 On it you can choose whether you will enter Visual Studio using a Microsoft account.
-For now, we choose to continue without being logged into our Microsoft account, and this is why we choose the option [Not now, maybe later.].
+For now, we choose to continue without being logged into our Microsoft account, and therefore we choose the option [Not now, maybe later.].
 At a later point, if you have such an account, you may log in, and if you don't have one, and you have difficulties with its creation, you can always ask for help in the SoftUni official discussion forum (http://forum.softuni.org) or in the SoftUni official Facebook page (https://fb.com/softuni.org).

 The next step is to choose the color theme, in which Visual Studio is visualized.
 The choice here lays completely on the preferences of the user and it doesn't matter which option will be chosen.